1 Introduction

 head(sort(nb_model$param["rep",], decreasing=T), n=30)

-## tax terrorist bush iraq kerri terror
+## terrorist tax bush iraq kerri terror

-## iraqi senat freedom vote enemi war
+## enemi iraqi senat vote freedom war

-## afghanistan attack militari re must saddam
+## afghanistan attack militari re peac saddam

 This is where it becomes interesting on a content level: we can see that many of the strongest Republican features directly reflect aspects of Republican policy priorities.
 There are strong flavors of national security in the top thirty features, among them terrorist, enemi, war, attack, militari, and several more.
 There are features pointing to fiscal policy, with tax and money; former Republican presidents, with georg and bush; and we can be pretty certain that the feature 11 refers to 9/11.
 Clearly, there is more to unpack here, but we’ll leave that to you, and carry on by looking at the top features in Democratic speeches: